What a Way to Go!: Box office performance

 What a Way to Go! premiered on May 12, 1964, and grossed $11,180,531 at the U.S. box office, earning $6.10 million in the United States.

 According to Fox records, the film needed to earn $8.5 million in film rentals to break even and made $9.09 million, meaning it made a profit.

 Film critics

-John Simon of The New Leader wrote 'The mildest thing that can be said about this film is that it is an abomination'.
+Contemporary reviews were mixed, ranging from raves to pans.
+James Powers of the Hollywood Reporter called the film "hard to define, but easy to recommend...a dazzler".
+Variety labelled it a "big, gaudy, gimmicky comedy which continually promises more than it delivers by way of wit and/or bellylaffs."
+John Simon of The New Leader, who was noted for his frequently scathingly uncomplimentary reviews, wrote "The mildest thing that can be said about this film is that it is an abomination".
+FilmInk said Cummings was "great fun".

 Awards

-What a Way to Go! was nominated for two Academy Awards for Best Art Direction (Jack Martin Smith, Ted Haworth, Walter M. Scott, Stuart A. Reiss) and Best Costume Design by Edith Head and Moss Mabry, a BAFTA Best Foreign Actress Award for Shirley MacLaine, a Laurel award for Best Comedy and Best Comedy performer for Paul Newman, and an American Cinema Editors Eddie award for best editor for Marjorie Fowler.
-It won a Locarno Film Festival award for Best Actor for Gene Kelly.
+What a Way to Go! was nominated for two Academy Awards for Best Art Direction (Jack Martin Smith, Ted Haworth, Walter M. Scott, Stuart A. Reiss) and Best Costume Design by Edith Head and Moss Mabry, a BAFTA Best Foreign Actress Award for Shirley MacLaine, and an American Cinema Editors Eddie Award for Best Editor for Marjorie Fowler.
+It won a Locarno Film Festival Award for Best Actor for Gene Kelly.